KnightproEx/eatstagram-customer/README.md

 Alternatively , you may [download]() the APK release here.

+## Future Enhancements
+- [ ] Caching for orders until they are complete , so that its still visible after closing the app
+- [ ] Cart icon quantity indicators

 ## Authors
 * Khong Boon Hui @KnightproEx
 * Nicholas Chin @V4L3NT1N3